n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ## Nodes

-You can think of nodes as building blocks that serve different functions but, when put together, they make up a functioning machine – an automated workflow.
+You can think of nodes as building blocks that serve different functions but, when put together, they make up a functioning machine: an automated workflow.

 /// note | Node
-A node is an individual step in your workflow — one that either (a) loads, (b) processes or (c) sends data.
+A node is an individual step in your workflow: one that either (a) loads, (b) processes or (c) sends data.
 ///

 Based on their function, nodes can be classified into two types: